Open-Systems-Pharmacology/OSPSuite.ReportingEngine/tests/data/utilities-report/initialReport.md

 ## Sub title 1

-Table 1: this is table 1
+Table: this is table 1

 ## Sub title 2

-Figure 3: this is figure 3
+Figure: this is figure 3

 <a id="subtitle-23"></a>

 ## Sub title 3

 Figures: this is not a figure